DanielCreggOrganization/w3-lab-control-flow-nastaj/README.md

 ### **Description:**
 The `switch` statement allows you to choose from multiple options based on the value of a variable.

+### **What is happening in the example?**
+In the example below, the `switch` statement checks the value of the variable `day`.
+Depending on its value (1-5), it prints the corresponding weekday name.
+If `day` is not between 1 and 5, it defaults to printing "Weekend".

 ### **Example:**
 ```java